creativescala/case-study-parser/docs/pages/type-classes/conclusions.md

 In addition, at lot of methods will be available via the type class instances you have created.

+There are two big lessons here:

+- we can use type classes as inspiration for designing APIs; and
+- we should also consider existing knowledge in a field

 Let's now do something interesting with our parser library, which will show the power of what we've done.